Skip to main content

 • Don’t make the content inconsistent

-• Don’t use contrasting colours
+• Don’t use contrasting colors

 • Don’t make it difficult to navigate